 The Amiga CD32 was an attempt at capturing a sector of the home gaming market

-The Amiga CD32 was released roughly twenty four years ago (gulp!) in September of 1993.
+The Amiga CD32 was released nearly three decades ago (gulp!) in September of 1993.

 The console was Commodore's attempt to corner a sector of the gaming console market - which was really beginning to take off at the time.

 Despite the unit being a reasonably impressive piece of hardware (and laying claim to being the first true 32-bit console), it never reached the heights of other consoles of the era and finally signalled the end of Commodore along with the lower end Amiga models.